-State law requires the University of Connecticut to waive tuition costs for older students.
-To be eligible, you must be a resident of the state, admitted to the university and 62 years of age before starting classes.
+State law requires the University of Connecticut and other state institutions of higher education to waive tuition costs for older students.
+To be eligible, you must be a resident of the state, accepted to the university and 62 years of age before starting classes.

 5. University of Delaware

-The University of Delaware’s Over-60 Tuition-Free Degree program encourages any Delaware resident aged 60 or older the opportunity to further their education.
+The University of Delaware’s Over-60 Tuition-Free Degree program offers any Delaware resident age 60 or older the opportunity to further their education.
 SAT scores are not required, but you do need a high school diploma or the equivalent.

-You can apply online to the university.
+You can apply online to the university during each semester’s application period.
 Once accepted, eligible seniors can seek an undergraduate or graduate degree free of charge.

-You are, however, responsible for the cost of textbooks, service fees and dining on campus.
-Your course registration depends on whether space is available in the classes you want.
+You are, however, responsible for the cost of textbooks, supplies, and any service fees for housing or dining on campus.

 6. Georgia Tech